Kierandoolan/milestone-2-Christmas-Card-Game/README.md

     -   #### Imagery
         -   Imagery is important.
 I used eight different images to be christmas themed designed for younger users.

-*   ### Wireframes (Do)
+*   ### Wireframes

     -   All wireframes are located here [here](assets/readme/wireframe.pdf).
-    -   I have added timetables into the actual website which is not on the wireframes.
-    -   Tablet wireframes were not added as it is the same as desktop viewing.
+    -   The wireframes added were the display screens for desktop, iPad and mobile.

 ## Features